 FPIF publishes timely commentaries on U.S. foreign policy, sharp analyses of global issues, and on-the-ground dispatches from around the world.
-We also are interested in pieces that explore the intersection of foreign policy and culture, dispatches from civic movements involved in foreign policy, and “postcards” including notes and photos from the travels of contributors.
+We also are interested in pieces that explore the intersection of foreign policy and culture, and on dispatches from social movements involved in foreign policy.

 Although we scrutinize all submissions carefully, authors are ultimately responsible for the factual accuracy of their contributions.